Fiber Overview – The Current State of High-Speed Internet

 With the current cost model, OPALCO funded the backbone while organized fiber groups and individual homeowners fund the construction of fiber optic infrastructure into their communities.
 Furthermore, to help encourage cooperation and cost-sharing between groups of neighbors, the OPALCO board approved a first-come, first-served incentive program in the form of a Rock Island construction credit to each property owner.

-This model positions community members who want broadband to achieve it through organized fiber groups for a reasonable investment.
+This model positions community members who want broadband through organized fiber groups for a reasonable investment.

 OPALCO Purchases Rock Island